Aveygo/AstroSleuth/results/training.md

 This model was founded on a completely different basis from the first two.
 Rather than trying to fight against 3 (or more) different loss functions, the discriminator was set with this responsibility.

 This does result in some undesired effects, notably some color or structural artifacts, which is why I also added conditioning to the model to try and mitigate this.
+You can see some results in [against blurx](against_blurx.md) and [conditioning](conditioning.md).

 An important note is that conditioning does not work with ncnn (the binary release), as layer normalization is not yet supported.